Is Life Insurance Worth It?

 Long-Term Health Care Policies

 Medical bills can be significant for many people, especially as they age or during end-of-life care.
-Some may benefit more from purchasing a long-term health care policy that will cover chronic illness and disability or pays for extended nursing care.
+Some may benefit more from purchasing a long-term health care policy that will cover chronic illness and disability or pay for extended nursing care.

 Funeral Pre-Payment Plans